finos/fluxnova-feel-scala/docs/versioned_docs/version-1.16/developer-guide/value-mapper-spi.md

 </TabItem>
 <TabItem value="java">

-Using Java, create a sub-class of `org.camunda.feel.valuemapper.JavaCustomValueMapper`.
+Using Java, create a sub-class of `org.flowave.feel.valuemapper.JavaCustomValueMapper`.
 It is basically equal to the Scala one but with Java instead of Scala types.

 ```java
 public class CustomJavaValueMapper extends JavaCustomValueMapper {